AdaCore/aws/readme.txt

    - Start using Ada 2005.
 The main change is the switch from the temporary AI302 containers implementation to the standard Ada.Containers.

+   - A new too templates2ada can be used to parse a template file and generated Ada packages containing the name of the tag and Ajax actions.
+Using this tool it is easier to keep the templates files and the Ada code synchronized.

    - Plus many small fixes, enhancements, API comments, and documentation work.